-The accesses permitted for a request whose input address is successfully translated through first-stage translation is determined by the attributes of the request and the access rights specified by the paging-structure entries controlling the translation.
+The accesses permitted for a request whose input address is successfully translated through firststage translation is determined by the attributes of the request and the access rights specified by the paging-structure entries controlling the translation.

 Devices report support for requests-with-PASID through the PCI Express PASID Capability structure.
-The PASID Capability allows software to query and control if the endpoint can issue requests-with-PASID that request execute permission (such as for instruction fetches) and requests with supervisor-privilege.
-Remapping hardware implementations report support for requests seeking execute permission and requests seeking supervisor privilege through the Extended Capability Register (see ERS and SRS fields in Section 11.4.3).
+The PASID Capability allows software to query and control if the endpoint can issue requests-with-PASID with supervisor-privilege.
+Remapping hardware implementations report support for requests seeking supervisor privilege through the Extended Capability Register (see SRS fields in Section 11.4.3).